-This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a noneducation area.
+This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
 In addition to regular admission requirements, the student must meet specific course content requirements and have a degree posted grade point average of 2.5.
 Students must successfully complete all sections (Reading for Information, Applied Mathematics and Writing) of the basic skills test of the Alabama Prospective Teacher Testing Program (APTTP) before enrolling in more than 24 graduate hours.
-The individual must complete a minimum of 42-52 semester hours of graduate work (depending upon the program plan) with at least 6 semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II and maintain a 3.0 GPA.
+The individual must complete a minimum of 42-52 semester hours of graduate work (depending upon the program plan) with at least six (6) semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II, and maintain a 3.00 GPA in their program area and a 3.00 GPA on all graduate course work taken.
+No grade below C will be accepted for graduate credit.

 Extensive daytime field experiences in public schools are required in this program.
 School of Education programs combine classroom and real-world experience.
 Students profit from firsthand experience in school settings.
 The school has established special partnership arrangements with several elementary and secondary schools.
 Students have opportunities for clinical experiences in surrounding school districts, thus providing diverse field involvement.